 Further, the person is presumed innocent of the murder charge, and to think otherwise would violate the law, violate their duties as a juror, and would not be fair.
-They wouldn't want one of their family members or even themselves prosecuted and dealt with in an unfair manner where people are already assuming they're guilty before they hear any of the evidence in a murder case.
+They wouldn't want one of their family members or even themselves prosecuted and dealt with unfairly where people are already assuming they're guilty before they hear any of the evidence in a murder case.

 Ways People Can Be Charged With Murder in California

-Well, believe it or not, there are many different angles and many fact patterns that can come up that can trigger a murder charge.
-For example, in today's society, as I write this post, anybody drinking or driving with alcohol in their system who kills another person will be charged with second-degree murder.
+Well, believe it or not, there are many different angles, and many fact patterns that can come up that can trigger a murder charge.
+For example, in today's society, as I write this post, anybody drinking or driving with alcohol in their system, which kills another person, will be charged with second-degree murder.
 That's the first thing the prosecutors do.

 A lot of times, I've been able to get a not guilty verdict on the murder charge, and some lesser amount if the person was drinking and driving and killed somebody, or even convince the prosecutors to offer a resolution that does not include a murder conviction, but of course, have fifteen to life.
 So, this is one way you can be charged with murder.